The power of a single Haar random state: constructing and separating quantum pseudorandomness: Introduction

 \subsubsection{Acknowledgments}

 AC and OS thank NTT research and Mark Zhandry for organizing the quantum money workshop, as well as the participants of the workshop, where this research was initiated.
 BC thanks Xingjian Li for helpful discussions.
+The authors also thank Mark Zhandry for pointing out an error in our first proof upgrading our oracle separation from isometry to unitary.

+BC acknowledges supported by National Key Research and Development Program of China (Grant No.\ 2023YFA1009403) and National Natural Science Foundation of China (Grant No.\ 12347104).